speedwar/Transaction-History/README.md

 # Transaction History widget

-# Task
-# There are 5 objectives in this test.
+* There are 5 objectives in this test.
 * UI Development with sass
 * Responsive design
-* AngularJS Implement
+* AngularJS/JavaScript
 * JSON transactionHistory
 * Unit testing - BDD